There are hundreds of books related to veganism in print. Here are the very best vegan books on every subject.

 Books Exposing the Injustices of Animal Agribusiness

 If you’re already thinking about going vegan, reading a book or two on the topic may well seal the deal.
 Plus, there’s no better time than right at the very start of your transition to become deeply informed about food politics.
 Be wary about what you read, since unreliable pro-vegan and anti-vegan information abounds.
 The following books offer excellent and authoritative research on the topics of factory farming, food politics, and vegan lifestyles.
-Keep in mind that for many people, film is a more accessible way to learn about the advantages of being vegan, and there are several excellent movies on the topic.

 The End of Animal Farming, by Jacy Reese